justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 A developer is using `.innerHTML` to create DOM from a mixture of developer-controlled strings, trusted data sources, and user-controlled data.
-Their system needs to be secure against XSS attacks, so they must escape all user-controller data before interpolating into their trusted strings.
+Their system needs to be secure against XSS attacks, so they must escape all user-controlled data before interpolating into their trusted strings.

-This developer would like DOM creation APIs that automatically trusts verifiably developer-controller strings and distrusts any potentially user-controlled strings.
+This developer would like DOM creation APIs that automatically trust verifiably developer-controlled strings and distrust any potentially user-controlled strings.

 ### Case 3: Reactivity

-An application updates or receives an update to data used to render its UI - this may be due to a user interaction, an API call, async operation, etc. - and the UI should update with the new data efficiently, while preserving the state of the DOM that doesn't change due to the update (focus, inputs, videos, iframes, custom element state, etc.).
+An application updates or receives an update to data used to render its UI - this may be due to a user interaction, an API call, an async operation, etc. - and the UI should update with the new data efficiently, while preserving the state of the DOM that doesn't change due to the update (focus, inputs, videos, iframes, custom element state, etc.).

 ### Case 4: Server-side rendering and hydration